Peace River Airport: Contemporary issues

+Peace Regional Airport was sold to the Peace River Regional Airport Association Ltd. in December 2020.
+The association agreed to continue to provide fire suppression services and financial support of $1.4 million over the first two years of ownership.
+It is indicated that the air terminal building will be decommissioned.

 The Peace River Airport Steering Committee has been set up to assess viability and regionalization potential of the airport.
 The committee has representatives from The Town of Peace River, Northern Sunrise County, Municipal District of Peace No. 135, County of Northern Lights and the Town of Grimshaw, and is working on a business plan.

 The 5000 ft long runway 04/22 would be able to accommodate a Boeing 737-600, 737-700 and 737-800 equipped with a short-field design package.
 Any further extensions to the runway, to enable handling larger aircraft, would have to contend with either Strong Creek's ravine to the west or Highway 2 on the opposite side of the runway.
 A tributary of St. Germaine Creek cuts a ravine just to the east of the airport.